 Weakened skeletal bones

 The symptoms of OI may resemble other bone problems or medical conditions.
-Always consult your child's health care provider for a diagnosis.
+Always talk with your child's healthcare provider for a diagnosis.

-Because this is a genetic disorder, your child's doctor will take a careful family history in addition to a complete medical history and do a physical examination.
+Because this is a genetic disorder, your child's healthcare provider will take a careful family history in addition to a complete medical history and do a physical exam.
 Diagnostic procedures for OI may include a skin biopsy to evaluate the amount and structure of collagen.
 But this test is complicated, and not many qualified facilities are available to perform the procedure.
-It is not unusual for results of the biopsy to take up to six months.
+It is not unusual for results of the biopsy to take weeks to months.

 Additional diagnostic tests include: